 The manner in which this information is stored in memory depends on the operating mode of the processor (protected mode or real-address mode) and on the operand-size attribute in effect (32-bit or 16-bit).
 See Figures 8-9 through 8-12.
 In virtual-8086 mode or SMM, the real-address mode formats shown in Figure 8-12 is used.
-See "Using the FPU in SMM" in Chapter 13 of the IA-32 Intel Architecture Software Developer's Manual, Volume 3, for special considerations for using the x87 FPU while in SMM.
+See Chapter 24, "System Management," of the IA-32 Intel® Architecture Software Developer's Manual, Volume 3B, for information on using the x87 FPU while in SMM.